Spring23-CS5008-BOS-Lionelle/lab-dfs-bfs-practice/solutions.md

 ```

-Needless to say, the tree isn't very balanced while there are algorithms to balance trees, but we won't cover them here.
+Needless to say, the tree isn't very balanced.
+While there are algorithms to balance trees, we won't cover them here.